named-data/NLSR/docs/INSTALL.rst

   the ndn-svs library and build it according to the instructions available at https://github.com/named-data/ndn-svs#installation

-Note that at least one sync library must be enabled.
+Note that at least one Sync library must be enabled.

 Build
 -----